TheRealDuckers/blog.duckers.dev/README.md

 <li>Fork and Replace YOUR_GITHUB_USERNAME and YOUR_REPO_NAME in the script with your repo.
 <li>Optionally set GITHUB_TOKEN in the file for higher rate limits.
+<li>Start gh-pages on main branch, and make issues to blog!
+Full markdown is supported, btw.